jonrau1/ElectricEye/README.md

 ## Quick Run Down :running: :running:

+- ElectricEye is a multi-cloud & Software-as-a-Service Posture Management CLI offering Cloud Security Posture Management (CPSM), SaaS Security Posture Management (SSPM), and External Attack Surface Monitoring (EASM) capabilities for AWS, GCP, Azure (*Coming Soon*), GitHub (*Coming Soon*), M365 (*Coming Soon*), and Workday ERP (*Coming Soon*).

-> - The most comprehensive AWS Cloud Security Posture Management (CSPM) & External Attack Surface Management (EASM) tool supporting **550+ Checks and 80+ AWS Services** including atypical services not covered by mainstream or AWS-native tooling such as AWS Managed Blockchain, AWS Keyspaces, Amazon Neptune, and AWS Amplify.
+- For AWS, ElectricEye is the most comprhensive CSPM & EASM tool supporting over **500 Checks** for Security, Reliaiblity, Monitoring, and Exposure across **100 AWS Services** including atypical services not supported by AWS Config or mainstream CSPM & Cloud Native Application Protection Platform (CNAPP) tools such as AWS Managed Blockchain, AWS Managed Workflows for Apache AirFlow, Amazon MemoryDB, AWS Amplify, Amazon MQ, and more!

-> - All checks mapped to controls from NIST CSF, NIST 800-53 r4, AICPA TSCs, and ISO 27001:2013 to support Audit readiness and general cloud GRC practices.
+- All checks are currently mapped to NIST CSF v1.1, NIST 800-53 r4, American Institute of Certified Public Accountants (AICPA) Trust Service Criteria (TSCs) which can be used for SOC2 Type I and SOC2 Type II, and ISO 27001:2013 ISMS controls for Audit Readiness and internal GRC requirements.

-> - Configurable EASM module supports 20+ out-of-the-box publicly available services for any public facing resource (e.g., EC2, ALB, CloudFront, EIP).
+- Configurable EASM module uses NMAP for service discovery and reachability assessment of over 20 highly-dangerous ports and protocols (e.g., SMB, MongoDB, VMWARE ESXi, and more) for nearly every public-facing capable AWS and GCP (*Coming Soon*) service.

-> - Support for every single AWS Paritition: Commercial (`aws`), AWS GovCloud (`aws-gov`), AWS China (`aws-cn`), AWS Secret Region (`aws-iso-b`) and AWS Top Secret Region (`aws-iso`).
+- Support for every single AWS Paritition: Commercial (`aws`), AWS GovCloud (`aws-gov`), AWS China (`aws-cn`), AWS Secret Region (`aws-iso-b`) and AWS Top Secret Region (`aws-iso`).
+GCP and Azure are only supported for their Commerical partitions.

-> - Multi-account and Multi-region support via simple CLI commands.
+- Native AWS Multi-Account and Multi-Region Support.
+GCP supports full multi-Region CSPM & EASM out of the Box.

-> - Outputs to AWS Security Hub, AWS DocumentDB, AWS Aurora for PostgreSQL, AWS RDS for PostgreSQL, PostgreSQL standalone, MongoDB, JSON, CSV, and Amazon DynamoDB.
+- Outputs to AWS Security Hub, JSON, CSV, AWS DocumentDB, MongoDB, AWS RDS & Aurora for PostgreSQL, PostgreSQL, AWS DynamoDB, and DisruptOps by Firemon.

 ## Tell Me More :round_pushpin: :round_pushpin: